On this page you will find information and resources about Hirschsprung's Disease.

 Medical Research

-There is a variety of research into Hirschsprung's disease in the UK.
-If you'd like to read more, here's some links to studies and summaries of their research.
+There is a lot of research taking place into Hirschsprung's disease in the UK.
+If you'd like to read more, here's some links to studies and summaries of the research.

 Clinical Trials / Studies